quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/car_library.rst

 Description
 ^^^^^^^^^^^

-Cars are considered "actors" in the Virtual Self Driving Car Studio.
+QCars are considered "actors" in the Virtual Self-Driving Car Studio.
-The car library controls the QCars that are placed in the workspace of the Quanser Interactive Labs.
+The QCar library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.

 .. _carlibrary: